roshan-research/hazm/README.md

 ```

-## Extensions
+## Hazm in other languages

-Note: These are not official versions of hazm, not uptodate on functionality and are not supported by Roshan.
+**Disclaimer:** These ports are not developed or maintained by Roshan.
+They may not have the same functionality or quality as the original Hazm..

 - [**JHazm**](https://github.com/mojtaba-khallash/JHazm): A Java port of Hazm
 - [**NHazm**](https://github.com/mojtaba-khallash/NHazm): A C# port of Hazm